I recently led a team coaching session in an industrial company where the leader's objective was to strengthen cohesion.

 And when that's missing, everything freezes.

+Patrick Lencioni puts it bluntly: lack of trust is the root of all team dysfunctions.
 Its simple yet powerful pyramid reminds us that trust is the foundation.
 If this base is fragile, everything else collapses: the quality of exchanges, decision-making, collective commitment and even results.

 It's the ability of a team to say: